dofloinn/Fallout3rdYear/1_CloudComputing/All Notes.md

 #### <mark style="background: #BABD00;">Latency - How does a CDN improve website load times?</mark>

 When it comes to websites loading content, users drop off quickly as a site slows down.
 CDN services can help to reduce load times in the following ways:
-- The globally distributed nature of a CDN means reduce distance between users and website resources.
+- The globally distributed nature of a CDN means reduced distance between users and website resources.
 Instead of having to connect to wherever a website’s [origin server](https://www.cloudflare.com/learning/cdn/glossary/origin-server/) may live, a CDN lets users connect to a geographically closer [data centre](https://www.cloudflare.com/learning/cdn/glossary/internet-exchange-point-ixp/).
 Less travel time means faster service.
 - Hardware and software optimisations such as efficient load balancing and solid-state hard drives can help data reach the user faster.
 - CDNs can reduce the amount of data that’s transferred by reducing file sizes using tactics such as [minification](https://www.cloudflare.com/learning/performance/why-minify-javascript-code/) and file compression.
 Smaller file sizes mean quicker load times.
-- CDNs can also speed up sites which use [TLS](https://www.cloudflare.com/learning/ssl/transport-layer-security-tls/)/[SSL](https://www.cloudflare.com/learning/ssl/what-is-ssl/) certificates by optimizing connection reuse and enabling TLS false start.
+- CDNs can also speed up sites which use [TLS](https://www.cloudflare.com/learning/ssl/transport-layer-security-tls/)/[SSL](https://www.cloudflare.com/learning/ssl/what-is-ssl/) certificates by optimising connection reuse and enabling TLS false start.

 [Explore all the ways a CDN helps websites load faster](https://www.cloudflare.com/learning/cdn/performance/)